lukelengl/AkaiMIDIMixPropellerheadReasonRemote/README.md

 The following devices have been mapped:
 + Combinator

+## Global Mappings

++ Bank Left button will target the previous track in the sequencer.
++ Bank Right button will target the next track in the sequencer.
++ Solo button maps to tap tempo button in the sequencer.

 ## License

 This project is licensed under GNU GPLv3 - see the [LICENSE.md](LICENSE.md) file for details.